Markets

 Despite having a reputation for being a risky instrument, there exist just two main classes of options:

-On top of that, there exist a long list of different capital, global, and emerging markets you can trade options in, although not all are appropriate for the day trade.
+On top of that, there exists a long list of different capital, global, and emerging markets you can trade options in, although not all are appropriate for day trading.
 These include:

 For further guidance on how to start day trading in the options market, see our options page.